 For remote work, in particular, productivity metrics provide insight into factors that managers can’t easily notice during the remote workday.
 When you’re not working in the same place as your teams, it’s hard to pick up on things like turnover, drops in productivity, and decreases in employee engagement.
-If you’re new to productivity monitoring and don’t know where to start, we recommend beginning with these three essential remote worker monitoring metrics.
+If you’re new to productivity monitoring and don’t know where to start, we recommend beginning with these three essential metrics.

 1. Average Daily Productivity

 When you measure the average of hours per day spent on productive work, you can start every discussion with a data-driven foundation.
 Compare your team’s Average Daily Productivity with previous weeks to understand what is above or below typical productivity.
 Remember that fluctuations in Average Daily Productivity can have both positive or negative causes.
 For example, a dip in productivity caused by frequent Zoom meetings might look the same as a fluctuation caused by too much social media usage.
 To fully understand employee productivity with the help of this metric, you must dig deeper.

 This essential time tracking metric compares the number of working hours to a healthy range of non-working hours.
 Measuring an employee’s utilization levels helps you keep an eye out for team members who are working excessive hours and pinpoint those who have the extra room to take on more responsibility.
 Look at the start and end of the day, number of breaks per day, and average break length over a month for rapid insights into employee strain, fatigue, and burnout.